Reinachan/Steam-Screenshots-Sorter/README.md

 Open the directory you unzipped to in a terminal and input `pip install pipenv` (You may need to run an elevated shell.
 Sudo on Linux, open as admin on Windows).
 Once that's done, run `pipenv install`

+To go to a directory do `cd "path/to/folder"`.
+You can copy the path from your file explorer and paste after `cd`

 ### Run script

 Everything should be setup and ready to go now.
 Just open the folder you placed the script in, in a terminal and run `pipenv run python -m _main`.
 It doesn't matter if there's already images in the folder or if you drop new ones into it.
 If you want the script to stop running, click `ctrl + c`.